piku02/ncs-zigbee/samples/ncp/README.rst

 To test this sample, you also need the following:

-* :ref:`ug_zigbee_tools_ncp_host` tool, which is based on the ZBOSS stack and requires a PC with an operating system compatible with the 64-bit Ubuntu 18.04 Linux.
+* :ref:`ug_zigbee_tools_ncp_host` tool, which is based on the ZBOSS stack and requires a PC with an operating system compatible with the 64-bit Ubuntu |ubuntu_version| Linux.
   The tool is available for download as a standalone :file:`zip` package using the following link:

   * `ZBOSS NCP Host`_ (|zigbee_ncp_package_version|)